JayParc/hackathon/README.md

-The todo list for the HackerEarth AngelPrime Challenge
+The Exercise to-do list for the Hackathon in Southern universities in Gyeong-Gi-do

+Enjoy it!
+Thank you!